KeiferC/CyberFundamentals/week2-cryptography/notes-03-crypto-intro.md

 information in plaintext.
 'D' represents a set of functions such that for every key 'k', there exists a function from 'C' to 'P'.
-In other words, 'D' represents a set of funcions, each corresponding to a unique key, who decrypts information in ciphertext.
+In other words, 'D' represents a set of funcions, each corresponding to a unique key, who decrypt information in ciphertext.

 Therefore, a cryptosystem contains information in plaintext, information in ciphertext, keys, encryption functions, and decryption functions.